Jranjangudu/Data-structure-Algorithm-cheat-sheet/JavaScriptPractice/README.md

 ## 5. Callback function

 - Any function that is passed as an argument is called a callback function ;
+- Callback can be Synchronous if they execute immediately or they can be asynchronous where they execute after some time passed
 - A callback is a function that is to be executed after another function has finished executing -- hence the name 'callback'

 Example: